mcfaddendavid/betalight-calibration/readme.md

 Alternatively, the subfolder "core_different_tolerances" contains STL files with a range of different slot sizes.
 If you find that the slot is either too tight or too loose, you can print a different file without changing the print settings.
+The standard file is "2.290mm.stl".

 I will probably tweak the tolerances further, so please back up any STL files you successfully print.
-Eventually, they will be added to a git repo along with the original CAD files.
+Openscad design files will follow soon.

 <img src="images/assembly.png" width="300">